-At its meeting on 26 October 2016, The Committee for Health & Social Care approved the Guernsey Autism Framework and recommended this to the Disability and Inclusion Board as fulfilling the requirement set out in the States Billet of November 2013 that HSC should develop such a framework.
+The Guernsey Autism Framework 2016 was approved by the Committee for Health & Social Care (HSC) and recommended this to the Disability and Inclusion Board as fulfilling the requirement set out in the States Billet of November 2013 that HSC should develop such a framework.

 The document is the result of extensive consultation with islanders and professionals across the States and voluntary sectors.
 Its recommendations have been accepted by the Committee and will be progressed both as part of business as usual, but also as part of the transformation of health and social care.

-The Framework acknowledges that there are significant gaps in provision for people with autism, and that previous attempts to improve this have not been sustained.
-Building on the experience in this and other jurisdictions (notably the Scottish Autism strategy) the Guernsey Autism Framework provides short terms goals and recommendations for leadership, coordination and delivery of services.
+The Autism Framework acknowledges that there are significant gaps in provision for autistic adults and that previous attempts to improve this have not been sustained.
+Building on the experience in this and other jurisdictions (notably the Scottish Autism Strategy) the Guernsey Autism Framework provides short term goals and recommendations for leadership, coordination and delivery of services.
 It also provides quality indicators to measure improvements against in the longer term.
 This aims to ensure that this time we get it right for people who need it.
 The States can only do this by working in partnership with islanders and the voluntary sector who support them.

-There is a plan for HSC to partner with Autism Guernsey and the National Autistic Society on Guernsey to create a Guernsey Autism Partnership (GAP).
-This will provide a regular drop in information and advice service for islanders.
-The plan is to:
+Additionally, HSC are working in partnership with Autism Guernsey and the Guernsey National Autistic Society to create a Guernsey Autism Partnership (GAP).
+This is a weekly drop-in service that provides information and advice for islanders, as follows:

-- Offer people with autism, their families and professionals' information and advice about autism.
+- Offering autistic people, their families and professionals' information and advice about autism.

-- Act as an information hub, to understand and respond to the needs of the autism community.
-(DATA on un met need)
+- Acting as an information hub, to understand and respond to the needs of the autism community, whilst understanding and capturing data on unmet needs.

 The small team will seek to: